MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 This article explains how to configure and use Cloud Site List Management for Internet Explorer (IE) mode through the Microsoft 365 Admin Center.

 > [!NOTE]
-> This experience is only available to worldwide cloud instances.
+> This experience is currently only available to worldwide cloud instances.

 ## Overview